 In 2020, the Pierce Transit Board of Commissioners selected Stream as the name for Pierce Transit's BRT system.
-The Stream name will be applied to the current Route 1 BRT project, as well as future Routes 2, 3, 4, and 402, which are part of the Stream System Expansion Study.
+The PierceTransit project, as well as future Routes 2, 3, 4, and 402, which are part of the Stream System Expansion Study.
 Despite inperson restrictions as a result of COVID-19, Pierce Transit's Marketing and Outreach Team continued to conduct public engagement and host virtual meetings with community and stakeholder groups to provide project updates and gather feedback.
-Additionally, each member of the Outreach Team was assigned to one of the six corridor segments, allowing them to foster strong relationships with businesses owners and address any questions or concerns they have.
-In December, Pierce Transit hosted its most successful virtual open house with about 100 participants, which provided a project update and served as an opportunity for community members to ask questions and share their feedback with the project team.
+Additionally, each member of the Outreach Team was assigned to one of the six corridor segments for Stream I, allowing them to foster strong relationships with businesses owners and address any questions or concerns they have.
+In September 2021, Pierce Transit hosted its most successful virtual open house with about 100 participants, which provided a Stream I project update and served as an opportunity for community members to ask questions and share their feedback with the project team.
+Pierce Transit also hosted a virtual open house in June 2022 for the Stream System Expansion Study to engage with the community by providing a project update and gathering feedback.